venkateshsundaram/state-jet/README.md

   return <button onClick={() => counter.set(count + 1)}>Count: {count}</button>;
 }
 ```
-## Why state-jet Is More Advanced Than Zustand

-- **No Proxies Needed** → Zustand uses proxies for state updates, but state-jet uses signals, making it even faster.
-- **Derived State Is Automatic** → No need for selectors; state updates only trigger where necessary.
-- **Optimistic Updates & Rollback** → Unlike Zustand, state-jet has built-in support for instant UI updates and auto-revert on failures.
-- **Multi-Tab Sync** → global state persists across browser tabs and devices.
-- **CRDT Support** → Automatic conflict resolution for real-time apps, something even Zustand lacks.

-### ✅ Conclusion

-If you need the simplest, fastest, and most advanced state management solution for React, state-jet beats Redux, Recoil, MobX, Jotai, and even Zustand in performance, reactivity, and developer experience. 🚀

 ## Introduction to Slices

 Slices in state-jet represent logical groupings of state that help organize application data into manageable pieces.
 Unlike the global state approach which uses a single namespace, slices allow for partitioning state into named segments, making state management more modular and maintainable.

 Each slice can contain multiple state values, each identified by a unique key within that slice.
-This hierarchical organization helps prevent naming collisions and improves code readability in larger applications.

 ### Create Slice